janvis11/indic_audio_filtering/README.md

 # Indic Audio Filtering Pipeline

 A production-quality audio filtering pipeline for large-scale Indic speech datasets.
 This pipeline detects and removes low-quality samples using multiple audio quality metrics, enabling efficient training data curation at scale.
+> kindly see the `pipeline_flowchart.png` for the complete flowchart.
 ---

 ## Overview

-This pipeline was built as a hiring assignment for **Sarvam AI**, designed to handle 1000+ hours of Indic speech data across 22+ languages.
+This pipeline is designed to handle 1000+ hours of Indic speech data across 22+ languages.
 The implementation prioritizes:

 - **Sound metrics** grounded in speech research (IndicVoices-R, DNSMOS, TITW)
 - **Scalable execution** via parallel processing